-\paragraph{Generalization to models with dyadic independence.} The method proposed above for Erd\"{o}s-R\'{e}nyi and beta is not restricted to these models..
+The method proposed above for Erd\"{o}s-R\'{e}nyi and beta is not restricted to these models.
 In general, if there is a model that assumes dyadic independence then this method can be applied in the following manner:

-Every ERGM can be written in the form expressed in (\ref{eq:05}).
+Every linear exponential random graph model can be written in the form expressed in (\ref{eq:05}).
 The idea is that, for every clique $C$, the parameter $\gamma_C$ is further parametrized based on the baseline network model such that for every clique size $r$ there is a family of parameters $\{\theta_{i,k}\}_k\in\mathcal{K}$, where $\mathcal{K}$ is the set of parameters in the baseline network model.
 The baseline model corresponds to the empty dependency graph, and $\gamma_{ij}$, for every $i,j$, is reparametrized by the first order parameters $\{\theta_{1,k}\}_k\in\mathcal{K}$ in order to obtain the baseline network model.

-In general, by using the reparametrization of $\gamma_C$, (\ref{eq:05}) can be written in exponential family form and the sufficient statistics will show up in the model, In addition, for these models, if the normalizing constant of the baseline network model is in closed form then, by summing over all possible values of the binary vector $x$ in the reparametrized version of (\ref{eq:05}), the normalizing constant can be written in closed form, although it still contains a sum over subgraphs of the dependency graph as oppose to a sum over all networks with $n$ nodes.
+In general, by using the reparametrization of $\gamma_C$, (\ref{eq:05}) can be written in exponential family form and the sufficient statistics will show up in the model, In addition, for these models, if the normalizing constant of the baseline network model is in closed form then, by summing over all possible values of the binary vector $x$ in the reparametrized version of (\ref{eq:05}), the normalizing constant can be written in closed form, although it still contains a sum over subgraphs of the dependency graph as opposed to a sum over all networks with $n$ nodes.